uoa-compsci399-s2-2023/capstone-project-team-34-code-critters-flutterapp/README.md

 ## Attributions
 This application is based upon the work done by Souvik Biswas at flutter_camera_demo: https://github.com/sbis04/flutter_camera_demo.
+(This license is included below.)
 Most of the tensorflow code is based upon the work done by am15h at flutter_tflite.
-The license of the original application is included below.

 ## Flutter Camera Demo License
 Copyright (c) 2021 Souvik Biswas